-Chemical Thermodynamics

-Prerequisites: CHEM 1012, PHYS 1101, and MATH 1113.
+Chemical Thermodynamics half unit Prerequisites: CHEM 1012, PHYS 1101, and MATH 1113.
 PHYS 1101 or MATH 1113 may be taken concurrently, though preferably students will have completed these courses along with PHYS 1102 and MATH 1114 prior to taking the course.
 An introduction to the laws and theories of physical chemistry.
 Topics include states of matter, properties of phases and solutions, the laws of thermodynamics and equilibrium.
-(Also listed as CHEM 2301)
+(Also listed as CHEM 2301) Laboratory required (3 hours/week)